-Implementation Requirements:
+JOSE Implementation Requirements:

-The curve implementation requirements, which must be one the words Required, Recommended, Optional, or Deprecated.
+The curve implementation requirements for JWS and JWE, which must be one the words Required, Recommended, Optional, Deprecated, or Prohibited.
 Optionally, the word can be followed by a "+" or "-".
 The use of "+" indicates that the requirement strength is likely to be increased in a future version of the specification.
 The use of "-" indicates that the requirement strength is likely to be decreased in a future version of the specification.